soinkleined/busstop/README.md

 ![busstop web](https://raw.githubusercontent.com/soinkleined/busstop/main/readme_images/busstop_web.png)

-For running the appliation as a service for kiosk mode, there is a work in progress in the kiosk_files folder that will have all the requisite configuration information for guncorn, nginx, chrome, etc.
+For running the appliation as a service for kiosk mode, there is a work in progress in the kiosk_files folder that will have all the requisite configuration information for gunicorn, nginx, chrome, etc.

 ![busstop example](https://raw.githubusercontent.com/soinkleined/busstop/main/readme_images/busstop_example.jpeg)